 Here are three ways you can take to keep your house safe:

-- Each residence with at least one gas furnace, attached garage or fireplace should have a carbon monoxide detector.
+- Your residence with at least one natural gas furnace, attached garage or fireplace should have a carbon monoxide detector.
 You should have a detector on every level of your home, in addition to the basement and garage.
-You also should install one inside or outside of every bedroom.
-Don’t have a carbon monoxide alarm in your house?
+You also need to install one inside or outside of all bedrooms.
+Don’t have a carbon monoxide system in your residence?

-Call Midland Air Service Experts Heating & Air Conditioning at 803-399-7208 to get one.
-Ask our specialists about our affordable Wi-Fi carbon monoxide alarms.
+Call Midland Air Service Experts at 803-399-7208 to purchase one.
+Ask our specialists about our affordable Wi-Fi carbon monoxide systems.

-- If you presently use a carbon monoxide system, consistently test or swap out the batteries.
-You should test batteries every season, and buy a new detector every three to five years.
+- If you currently use a carbon monoxide alarm, consistently test or swap out the batteries.
+You should test batteries every 90 days, and buy a new detector every three to five years.

-- If your carbon monoxide system sounds, leave your house immediately and dial 911.
+- If your carbon monoxide system alerts you to danger, leave your residence immediately and call 911.

-Keep Your Family Safe with Assistance from Midland Air Service Experts Heating & Air Conditioning
+Keep Your Family Safe with Help from Midland Air Service Experts

-Carbon monoxide doesn’t have to be frightening, and with the right precautions your house can be guarded from the hazardous gas.
-Take the necessary steps and call Midland Air Service Experts Heating & Air Conditioning at 803-399-7208 to learn more.
+Carbon monoxide doesn’t have to be scary, and with the right precautions your house can be guarded from the hazardous gas.
+Make the proper changes and call Service Experts at 803-399-7208 to learn more.